Updated daily: Here are the 10 best Amazon deals today

 Get deals and shopping advice delivered straight to your phone.
 Sign up for text message alerts from the experts at Reviewed.

-Below, you’ll find our top Amazon deals right now, including some of our favorite fitness trackers, a powerful robot vacuum and a top-rated white noise machine, all of which have been vetted by our team of deals experts to make sure they’re "best of web" prices.
+Below, you’ll find our top Amazon deals today, including one of our favorite style tools, a pair of compact headphones and a sturdy frying pan, all of which have been vetted by our team of deals experts to make sure they’re "best of web" prices.
 If you’re looking for N95 and KN95 masks this winter, Amazon also has plenty of choices on sale right now, too.

-►Amazon Prime price increase: Find out how much for new and current members.
+►Samsung S22 Offer: Here's how to pre-order Samsung's new Galaxy S22 phones and get $250 in Samsung Credit

-►Amazon Prime discount: Here’s how to save 50% on this popular membership.
+►All-Clad VIP Factory Seconds Sale: Get pots and pans for up to 81% off during this huge warehouse sale

 If you’re not already an Amazon Prime subscriber, you can sign up for a 30-day membership for free.
 An Amazon Prime subscription gets you free two-day shipping and tons of other benefits for $12.99 a month ($6.49 for students and $5.99 for those receiving qualifying government assistance).